AUHoops medalists

 Sportsmanship Award

-The Sportsmanship Award is awarded to an individual player who exemplifies the attributes of good character, integrity and sportsmanship.
+The Sportsmanship Award is awarded to an individual player who exemplifies the attributes of good character, integrity, and sportsmanship.
 The 2022 recipient of the award was CC Andrews.

-Learn More about Athletes Unlimited Basketball
+Learn More about Athletes Unlimited Pro Basketball.